samzipper/website-HEAL/content/home/projects.md

  # CSS class.
  css_class = ""
 +++
-The HEAL@KGS group is focused on the question, **how do feedbacks between groundwater and land use, cover, and management decisions impact water, ecosystems, and society?**
+The HEAL@KGS group is focused on the question, **How do water and land management decisions impact the people, economy, and environment of the Great Plains?**

-We are particularly interested how water moves across the 'aquifer-to-atmosphere' continuum in anthropogenic (agricultural and urban) ecosystems.
-Methodologically, HEAL@KGS uses conduct a mixture of basic and applied research integrating numerical modeling, field observations, and geospatial analysis.
-We are deliberately transdisciplinary and bridge the fields of hydrogeology, ecohydrology, engineering, agronomy, soil science, and socio-environmental synthesis.
+Methodologically, we use a combination of numerical modelling, field research, and remote sensing to quantify the movement of water and energy across the groundwater-vadose zone-stream-land surface continuum known as the ‘critical zone’, with a specialty in agricultural landscapes.
+We are deliberately transdisciplinary and link our technical ecohydrological research to improved understanding of human decision-making and management practices.

 Here are some core topics we are currently working on.
 We have many varied interests, so please see our [Publications](publication) for everything that doesn't fit into one of these categories!